norawsawyer/norawsawyer/README.md

 👋 Hi, I’m **@norawsawyer**

-* I'm looking to start a new job on as a **research assistant, data processing associate or analyst** in a variety of industries.
+* I'm looking to start a new job on as a **data analyst, research assistant, or data processing associate** in a variety of industries.
 * I'm **especially interested** in jobs that will introduce me to **skillsets related to database engineering**.